-When you're out of stock, you'll need to challenge both your employees and your customers if you want to make a sale...
+When you're out of stock, you'll need to challenge your employees and customers if you want to make a sale...

-In Texas, during the holidays, at the height of the western wear trend in the mid-80’s, a manufacturer’s representative walked into a boot store.
+In Texas, during the holidays, a manufacturer's representative walked into a boot store at the height of the western wear trend in the mid-80s.

 Could that be your crew?

-As owners and managers it is your duty to challenge your employees when they say things that attempt to relieve them of responsibility for making a sale.
-We need to show them “the forest for the trees” in such instances.
+As owners and managers, you must challenge your employees when they say things that attempt to relieve them of responsibility for making a sale.
+In such instances, we need to show them “the forest for the trees.”

-In the above example, you could have replied to the employee, “Yeah I know.”
-Or maybe, “Well they're popular, we just can’t get them.”
+You could have replied to the employee in the above example, “Yeah, I know.”
+Or maybe, “Well, they're popular; we just can’t get them.”

-Oftentimes by using retail sales training you can challenging the negative aspects of employees’ perceptions, and teach them how to handle it the next time.
+By using retail sales training, you can often challenge the negative aspects of employees’ perceptions and teach them how to handle it the next time.

-You want them to think on their feet with the goal to make the sale.
+You want them to think on their feet to make the sale.